Tyuwwe/Mazer-Blog-Framework/README.md

 ### 5. Run Python Flask

-Enter folder & run `python ./app.py`, the server will connect PostgreSQL and print logs.
+**Development Server:** Enter folder & run `python ./app.py`, the server will connect PostgreSQL and print logs.

+**Production Server:** Use any WSGI server and connect to the flask server.

+It's recommended to use a production server, dev server may be unsafe.

 ## Build